 Cavett Roberts said: “If my people understand me, I’ll get their attention.
 If my people trust me, I’ll get their action.”
 For a leader to have the authority to lead, he needs more than the title or the position.
 He has to earn the trust of his followers.

 The opposite is also true.
-In May 1988 when Jimmy Swaggart confessed to have sinned against the Lord, His Bible College then known as “Jimmy Swaggart Bible College” lost a high number of its students.
+In May 1988 when Jimmy Swaggart confessed to having sinned against the Lord, His Bible College then known as “Jimmy Swaggart Bible College” lost a high number of its students.
 The lesser the followers trust a leader sooner he will lose his position of influence.

-(IV) Facilitates high standards – The standards a leader set can be high or low.
+The standards a leader set can be high or low.
 A simple example would be a punctual leader.
 He sets a high standard for his followers to follow while a late leader sets a lower standard.
 It should be noted that standards are not rules that leaders can force on their followers.
 They are principles that leaders inspire them to practice.

-(V) Escorts credibility – Credibility is the conviction in followers that their leader means what he says.
+Credibility is the conviction in followers that their leader means what he says.
 This becomes the leader’s credibility.

-Implications: “Our Daily Bread” shares the story of a gigantic tree supposedly brought down by a violent storm. upon closer examination however it was found that the tree was rotten at the core because thousands of tiny insects had eaten away at its heart.
+“Our Daily Bread” shares the story of a gigantic tree supposedly brought down by a violent storm. upon closer examination however it was found that the tree was rotten at the core because thousands of tiny insects had eaten away at its heart.
 The weakness of that tree was not brought on by the sudden storm; it began the very moment the first insect nested within its bark.

-As leaders we must build our Character in the early stages of our life along the three avenues called love, faith and purity.
+As leaders, we must build our Character in the early stages of our life along the three avenues called love, faith, and purity.
 We must take time to address the flaws in each one of these areas as early as possible.
 If we pay attention to the rise and fall of great leaders recorded in history, it becomes obvious these leaders like the gigantic tree in our story continued to grow but failed to address their character flaws in the earliest possible time.
-Remember, the higher you go, greater the pain if you fall.
+Remember, the higher you go, the greater the pain if you fall.

-3. A model ministry
+3. A Model Ministry

 So far we learned how to silence criticism by leading a model life.
 Now let us also find out how to minister in a way that people shall listen.
 Sometimes we hear people say, “He’s a great saint, but he does not prepare his sermons too well.”
 People should not have the opportunity to tell the same about us.
-In this section of the epistle we find six features of a model ministry.
+In this section of the epistle, we find six features of a model ministry.

-(A) Devotion to public ministry
+(A) Devotion to Public Ministry

 “prosecho” is the Greek word used here in place of “devote”.
 It means “give heed or attendance to” which implies preparation in advance.
 The first key to effective ministry is preparing one’s self adequately before going before the people with his message.
 (For more on preparation: See why preparation is important for a preacher?)

-St. Paul encourages Timothy to devote himself to public reading of scripture, to teaching and to preaching, (1 Timothy 4:13).
+St. Paul encourages Timothy to devote himself to the public reading of scripture, to teaching and to preaching, (1 Timothy 4:13).
 In the days of Paul, the public reading of scripture was more important than today because books were rare and expensive while the majority of the people were illiterate.
 The knowledge of God was gained through these public readings.

-(B) Exercising the gift
+(B) Exercising the Gift

 St. Paul’s third statement about the model ministry deals with Timothy’s “gift” (1 Timothy 4:14).
 The Bible teaches we all receive particular gifts from God, (1 Corinthians 12:1-27).
 One of the greatest responsibilities of the Christian leader is to find out what those gifts are and to use them diligently.
 One of the best ways that potential leaders could discover their gifts is through others, as others can see our gifts clearly than we do sometimes.

-Implications: This verse implies four common pitfalls in leadership.
+This verse implies four common pitfalls in leadership.

 (I) Amateur leaders must take time to discover their ministerial gifts without imitating someone else’s gift.
 Imitating often fails the potential leader and causes frustration.